-As a person who has lived for many years in the spectrum of Borderline Personality Disorder (BPD) , I have an insight into the chaos and disruption this condition creates.
+As a past sufferer, I have insight into the chaos and disruption this condition creates.

 I treat patients individually, and offer a group experience with other sufferers, where people can share listen, support and learn together ways to reduce emotional dysregulation.

-Personality Disorders through Clusters A - C, in particular Borderline Personality
+Personality Disorders through Clusters A - C, Borderline Personality

-Disorder (BPD) , Acute Anxiety, Depression, Bipolar Disorder, Obsessive Compulsive Behaviours (OCD), Narcissism, Avoidant Personality Disorder, Transgender Issues, and LGBTQ.
+Disorder (BPD/EUPD) , Acute Anxiety, Depression, Obsessive Compulsive Behaviours (OCD), Narcissism, Avoidant Personality Disorder, Transgender Issues, and LGBTQ.

-Self-Esteem and Confidence, Couples Counselling, Addictions (Drugs / Alcohol) , Panic Attacks, Work Related Issues, Grief and Loss.
+Self-Esteem and Confidence, Panic Attacks, Work Related Issues, Grief and Loss.

-I also specialise in Sex Therapy and Relationships, working with an individual or couple sensitively in order for them to work towards feeling free to experience the pleasure of sex, intimacy, feeling happy and confident.
+I work with individuals sensitively, in order for them to move towards feeling free to experience the pleasure of sex, intimacy, and feeling happy with more confidence.

-I work with patients from age 16 upwards.
+I work with patients from 18 years of age.

 Training, qualifications & experience